Introducing Screenwriting

 Example Thematic Premise:

-Love yourself first, so you can love others?
+Love yourself first, so you can love others

-You become what you hate?
+You become what you hate

-True Love requires sacrifice?
+True Love requires sacrifice

-True love conquers all?
+True love defies death

-Blind patriotism destroys?
+Blind patriotism destroys

 Slide 4 - Slide